BU-Spark/se-bu-passport-arts/README.md

 - Do additional research if an admin side of the app is needed/necessary
 - Work on a new method of pulling events.
 Currently, events are pulled using a web scraper to fetch calendar data from the BU Arts calendar website.
 However, this likely wouldn't be the long-term solution.
 JSON or ICS files are avaliable, but additional research shows that these files may not be appropriate for the use case of this project (see JSON vs. ICS document on Google Drive).
 - Find a way to generate tags for events.
 At the moment, BU has not generated any tags for their events.
 This may change in the future, but for now, a work around would be to discover a reliable method to generate tags for events.
 These tags are essential for implementing the interest page, event filtering page, and the passport page.
 Some additional insights are added to the 'JSON vs. ICS' document, but not comprehensive enough to implement a solution yet.
+- Firebase Service testing is not full coverage.
+Methods that require to fetch a user instance are not implemented as we couldn't mock grading a new user from a mock authenticator/database.
+Figuring out a way to add these tests would be ideal.